UKPLab/sentence-transformers/examples/unsupervised_learning/CT/README.md

 - **[train_stsb_ct.py](train_stsb_ct.py)**: This example uses 1 million sentences from Wikipedia to train with CT.
 It evaluate the performance on the  [STSbenchmark dataset](https://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark).
 - **[train_askubuntu_ct.py](train_askubuntu_ct.py)**: This example trains on [AskUbuntu Questions dataset](https://github.com/taolei87/askubuntu), a dataset with questions from the AskUbuntu Stackexchange forum.

+**Note:**
+This is a re-implementation of CT within sentence-transformers.
+For the official CT code, see: [FreddeFrallan/Contrastive-Tension](https://github.com/FreddeFrallan/Contrastive-Tension)